 Mo: It feels so small here, to me, at least.

 Olivia: Which is beautiful in its own way!
 I really appreciate that when that’s what I'm wanting, but I like wide-open spaces and I like being able to find a secret thing that's outside.
 I feel like you can do that in the Bronx and whatnot, but it’s not as easily accessible because you don't have a car.

-Mo: What's been the most exciting thing in 2016 so far for you?
+Mo: What has been the most exciting thing in 2016 so far for you?

 Olivia: I shot a personal project this summer that'll blow people's minds, I think. [laughing] I'm really proud of it.
 I have one more picture to make and I'm doing it next week, and I'm so excited.
 It's a picture that I thought about for years—so stoked.
 It's somewhere in the western part of the United States.
 So that was really exciting.
 I released my first book this year; that was super, super exciting.
 I'm so thankful for that opportunity.

 Mo: What was the most challenging thing in creating Kids in Love?

 Olivia: I think fighting to make sure it wasn't a scrapbook.
 Though it’s my project, there were people there that helped me edit and design the book.
 It's a thing of having people's hands that are more equipped hands than you have in these different things.
 But there were some ideas about people wanting it to become more of a scrapbook—like a diary.